Gangrene & Diabetic Ulcers Doctor in Southfield, MI providing expert care to help you live pain free.

 - Surgery to remove dead tissue.

-The podiatrist near Wyandotte and Oak Park may call for reconstructive surgery including skin grafting.
+The podiatrist near Wyandotte and Southfield may call for reconstructive surgery including skin grafting.